ryvin/XML-schema-unit-test-generator/task.md

 ### 1. Review Project Documentation and Troubleshooting
 - [x] Read README for usage, troubleshooting, and limitations.
+- [x] Added detailed troubleshooting steps for "javac/java not recognized" to README.

 ### 2. Analyze Code for Error Sources
 - [x] Review how required child elements are determined and generated.